 Neither am I advocating you take out a subscription to the British Medical Journal (unless that's your particular thing), just that you pay attention to your body and your mind.
 It doesn't require a science degree, just you taking the time to notice and give thought to stuff.
 For example, if you start an exercise programme, how about you focus on how your body responds to certain repetitive actions, maybe pay attention to how it reacts to extremes of temperature, or how your emotions are when you're sleep deprived or hungry.
 Start small and build.
 The more you practice, the quicker it'll becomes second nature.

 Here's a couple of simple examples.
 Years ago, I believed I'd developed an under-active thyroid.
 I had all the symptoms ... except my thyroid readings were normal.
-Eventually I accepted the only thing I could change was me, and if I want to manage my weight, I have to maintain a strict regime of diet and exercise.
+Eventually I accepted the only thing I could change was me, and if I want to manage my weight, I have to maintain a more strict regime of diet and exercise than the average person.
 I'm not pretending that I'm any good at that, but I've a choice - either I do what's necessary, or I live with the consequences.
 More recently I've been on a weight-loss regime (yes, there is a theme emerging here) since having knee surgery.
 Despite the limitations of lock-down, the weight has been slowly & steadily coming off.
 For my birthday, I took a day off - I had a couple of glasses of Prosecco, a slice of cake and a small packet of crisps.
-The result was I gained 6lbs/3 kilos.
+The result was I gained 6lbs (3 kilos).
 Had I not known my body, I could've fallen into a pit of self-pity.
 But I do.
-I know it doesn't metabolise alcohol well - it's why I'd not drunk anything for 2.5 months.
+I know it doesn't metabolise alcohol well - it's why I'd not drunk anything for 2.5 months, unlike pretty much everyone in lock-down.
 I know I simply need to return to my previous regime, and the weight will start to reduce again.
 Having that knowledge means I don't feel like a victim.

 That same process applies equally to your emotional well-being and mental health.
 I see so many people suffering from depression who have no real knowledge or understanding of their depression.
 They've no idea why they have it, and so they're not empowered to help themselves.
 For starters, knowing if your depression is genetic, hormonal, chemical or reactional matters.
 The common belief is it's purely chemical - that our supply of serotonin is suddenly too low and we simply need more.
 But what if you need more serotonin than you normally do because life is difficult, or stressful, even traumatic?
 So while taking anti-depressants may help - in the short-term anyway - what caused you to need more serotonin than normal will still be there, if you don't address it.